helm/charts/stable/concourse/README.md

 ### Restarting workers

 If a worker isn't taking on work, you can restart the worker with `kubectl delete pod`.
 This will initiate a graceful shutdown by "retiring" the worker, to ensure Concourse doesn't try looking for old volumes on the new worker.
 The value`worker.terminationGracePeriodSeconds` can be used to provide an upper limit on graceful shutdown time before forcefully terminating the container.
+Check the output of `fly workers`, and if a worker is `stalled`, you'll also need to run `fly prune-worker` to allow the new incarnation of the worker can start.

 ### Worker Liveness Probe